 Satisfies PMI formal education requirements for PMP or CAPM certification.

 Geared towards professionals who do not have formal project management training, this noncredit program provides essential fundamental training in common methodologies used by project managers today.
-Students will complete the program with a well-rounded set of both hard and soft skills needed to understand and implement project management best practice, including the principles of project management, project team management, and project assessment.
+You will complete the program with a well-rounded set of both hard and soft skills needed to understand and implement project management best practice, including the principles of project management, project team management, and project assessment.

-Students may also register for classes individually rather than the full program.
+You may also register for classes individually rather than the full program.

 1-day in-person classes: Weekdays from 9 am to 4 pm (with a 1-hour lunch)